zotonic/cowmachine/README.md

 ## Dispatching

-You can use the dispatch compiler at https://github.com/zotonic/dispatch_compiler to match your controlelr paths against the request.
+You can use the [Zotonic Dispatch Compiler](https://github.com/zotonic/dispatch_compiler) to match your controller paths against the request.

 ## Controller